jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-20-kafka-development-with-docker-part-11/index.md

 authors:
   - JaehyeonKim
 images: []
 description: In the previous posts, we discussed how to implement client authentication by TLS (SSL or TLS/SSL) and SASL authentication.
 One of the key benefits of client authentication is achieving user access control.
-In this post, we will discuss how to implement Kafka authorization with Java and Python client examples.
+In this post, we will discuss how to configure Kafka authorization with Java and Python client examples while SASL is kept for client authentication.
 ---

 In the previous posts, we discussed how to implement client authentication by TLS (SSL or TLS/SSL) and SASL authentication.
 One of the key benefits of client authentication is achieving user access control.
 Kafka ships with a pluggable, out-of-the box authorization framework, which is configured with the *authorizer.class.name* property in the server configuration and stores Access Control Lists (ACLs) in the cluster metadata (either Zookeeper or the KRaft metadata log).
-In this post, we will discuss how to implement Kafka authorization with Java and Python client examples.
+In this post, we will discuss how to configure Kafka authorization with Java and Python client examples while SASL is kept for client authentication.

 * [Part 1 Cluster Setup](/blog/2023-05-04-kafka-development-with-docker-part-1)
 * [Part 2 Management App](/blog/2023-05-18-kafka-development-with-docker-part-2)